Continental Bank Building: Architecture

 The building was designed as a skyscraper rising 48 stories, 564 ft above street level with a "simple" architecture.
 According to the architects, the structure is designed to express straightforward business of the highest class without excessive ornamentation.
 The first three stories of the façade are clad in limestone with the remainder made up of light-colored brick and dark brick at the spandrels.
 The building footprint rises from street level to the 20th floor, where the first setback is made; another setback exists at the 23rd floor.
 The building tower then rises from the 24th to 48th floors.
 The top of the building is flat (having no ornament).

 The building's lobby runs through from Broad Street to New Street with two elevator banks which serve the building, one set from the lobby to the 20th floor and the other from the lobby to floors 21 through 47.
 The 48th floor is accessed by stairs from floor 47.
 Total rentable space is announced as 300000 sqft.

 The building columns sit on new footings which rest upon rocks.
 The average depth of the new foundations is 46 ft below Broad Street.
 However, the Broad Street side of the building rests on existing caissons.
 An adjoining structure along the southern property line required triple cantilever plate girders to provide headroom for the elevator doors.
 There are three floors below ground.
 The total building weight is estimated at 55,000 tons (7,000 tons of steel).

 In popular culture

 30 Broad Street appears as the "Larrabee Building" in the original 1954 version of the movie Sabrina, as the headquarters of the family business empire.
 Its address is prominent in a scene late in the movie with Audrey Hepburn standing on the sidewalk outside its entrance.
 The building and Broad Street are also seen in an early scene when William Holden parks his car out front.

 The building is also used as a location in the opening scene of the 1954 film Executive Suite, also starring William Holden.
-A businessman walks out of the building, looks up and down Broad Street for a taxi, then succumbs to a heart attack, setting the movie's plot into motion.
+A businessman walks out of the building, hails a taxi, then drops dead on the sidewalk, setting the movie's plot into motion.